Parliamentary.ai

 Description

-The Financial Services Duty of Care Bill compels the FCA to create regulations implementing a duty of care for authorized financial institutions when dealing with consumers.
-This duty necessitates that these firms exercise reasonable care and skill when providing financial products and services.
+The Financial Services Duty of Care Bill compels the FCA to create regulations establishing a "duty of care" for authorized financial service providers.
+This duty requires these firms to act with reasonable care and skill when providing services or products to consumers.
 The definition of "consumer" aligns with the Consumer Rights Act 2015.
-The FCA is required to enact these rules within six months of the bill becoming law.
+The FCA must implement these new rules within six months of the bill becoming law.
 The bill applies across England, Wales, Scotland, and Northern Ireland.

 Government Spending